gsoft-inc/github-guidelines/README.md

 - gsoft/license

-Packages that are not bound to organization or a product can use the naming convention of their choice.
+Packages that are not bound to an organization or a product can use the naming convention of their choice.

 ## License